 | Primary use case | Customer service teams building AI-powered voice agents that require immediate, natural responses without noticeable latency | Developers building real-time voice assistant applications |

-| Target user | Voice App Developers, Real-time Chatbot Teams, Telephony & Contact Centers | Individuals, Teams exploring AI tools |
+| Target user | Voice App Developers, Real-time Chatbot Teams, Telephony & Contact Centers | AI Application Developers, Customer Support Teams, Language & Translation Services |

-| Best for | Voice App Developers, Real-time Chatbot Teams, Telephony & Contact Centers | Developers building real-time voice assistant applications, Live translation services for multilingual conversations, Customer support systems with natural voice interaction |
+| Best for | Voice App Developers, Real-time Chatbot Teams, Telephony & Contact Centers | AI Application Developers, Customer Support Teams, Language & Translation Services |

 | Not ideal for | Limited information on pricing transparency and cost structure compared to established competitors, Smaller ecosystem and community compared to larger platforms like Google Cloud Speech or Azure Cognitive Services, Fewer pre-built integrations and templates available for rapid prototyping out-of-the-box | Pricing and availability details not yet public, Requires API integration, not a standalone application, Limited real-world usage data available at launch |